Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 Communities on the fringe of suburban development at times find themselves in a quandary.
 They want to preserve their rural character and accommodate new development as well.
 Yet more development brings more people and more traffic.

 The changes can also reduce rural character.
 How does a rural community make decisions that balance preservation of rural character with efforts to accommodate more development?
 The answer lies in part in knowing the thresholds above which new development diminishes rural character and existing infrastructure capacity.
 One new threshold has been discovered: gravel road capacity.

-This article discusses how communities can gauge the capacity of gravel roads to handle traffic and shows that most gravel roads can handle much less density of development than most rural township and county zoning ordinances allow.
+This issue of Zoning Practice discusses how communities can gauge the capacity of gravel roads to handle traffic and shows that most gravel roads can handle much less density of development than most rural township and county zoning ordinances allow.

 About the Authors

 Michele Fedorowicz, AICP